What is the Staff Council?

 The Staff Council shall meet at least once a month.
 The Chair may cancel regularly scheduled meetings, should there be no business.
 Meetings must have a quorum to conduct business.
 A quorum shall be defined as one half of all members.

-- Lori Miller, Staff Council Rep of Steering Comm., Co-Chair, and Rep for Student Services Group
+- Lori Miller, Co-Chair, Staff Council Rep on Cabinet, Staff Council Rep for Steering Committee, and Rep for Student Services

-- Tammy Swindle, Recorder and Rep for Academic Affairs
+- Tammy Swindle, Co-Chair, Staff Council Rep on Professional Development, and Rep for Academic Affairs